karabaja4/firefox-socket-control/README.md

 # Firefox Socket Control

-Control Firefox from a UNIX socket provided by a Native Messaging App.
+Control Firefox from a UNIX socket.

 Attached is a Go Native Messaging App that creates a UNIX socket which receives and forwards messages to a Firefox extension [SocketControl](https://addons.mozilla.org/en-US/firefox/addon/socketcontrol/) which then opens a New Tab or a New Window based on contents of the message.
 Check the **Usage** section for examples.